shrncr/ibm-watsonx-orchestrate-adk/README.md

  Usage: orchestrate [OPTIONS] COMMAND [ARGS]...

 ╭─ Options ────────────────────────────────────────────────────────────────────╮
-│ --install-completion          Install completion for the current shell.      │ │ --show-completion             Show completion for the current shell, to copy │ │                               it or customize the installation.              │
+│ --version                     Check the version of package dependencies.     │ │ --install-completion          Install completion for the current shell.      │ │ --show-completion             Show completion for the current shell, to copy │ │                               it or customize the installation.              │